What is a neighbourhood plan?

 A Neighbourhood Plan is a community-led framework for guiding the future development and growth of an area.

-It may contain a vision, aims, and planning policies, that relate to the use and development of land and associated social, economic and environmental issues.
+It may contain a vision, aim, and planning policies, that relate to the use and development of land and associated social, economic and environmental issues.
 It may deal with a wide range of issues (like housing, employment, heritage and transport) so long as they can be influenced by statutory planning processes.

 Once in place, the policies in the Neighbourhood Plan will be used to help Planning Officers determine whether future planning applications are approved or refused.